Introduction

 - There are many ways to describe and classify levels of proficiency.
 The description developed for purposes of the IES is provided in Appendix 1, Description of Levels of Proficiency.

 - In the requirement, each competence area has been assigned a level of proficiency that aspiring professional accountants are expected to achieve by the end of IPD.
 This level of proficiency indicates the context in which the relevant learning outcomes are expected to be demonstrated.
-Together, the learning outcomes and the level of proficiency of the competence area provide information to help IFAC member bodies design their professional accounting education programs.
+Together, the learning outcomes and the level of proficiency of the competence area provide information to help IFAC member organizations design their professional accounting education programs.

-- In professional accounting education programs, an IFAC member body may: (a) include additional competence areas; (b) increase the level of proficiency for some competence areas; or (c) develop additional learning outcomes that are not specified in IES 3.
-This may occur when an IFAC member body prepares aspiring professional accountants to work within a particular industry sector (for example, the public sector) or for a particular role (for example, a management accountant or an auditor).
+- In professional accounting education programs, an IFAC member organization may: (a) include additional competence areas; (b) increase the level of proficiency for some competence areas; or (c) develop additional learning outcomes that are not specified in IES 3.
+This may occur when an IFAC member organization prepares aspiring professional accountants to work within a particular industry sector (for example, the public sector) or for a particular role (for example, a management accountant or an auditor).

-- IFAC member bodies, educators, and other stakeholders are encouraged to identify the most appropriate approach to learning and development for professional skills, taking into consideration the national and cultural environment.
+- IFAC member organizations, educators, and other stakeholders are encouraged to identify the most appropriate approach to learning and development for professional skills, taking into consideration the national and cultural environment.
 An appropriate approach is likely to include a mixture of learning and development activities which combine structured learning programs and practical experience.
 For example, practical experience supervisors play an important role in helping aspiring professional accountants to develop professional skills within the workplace.

 Review of Professional Accounting Education Programs